 Ventricular Septal Defect

-A ventricular septal defect (VSD) is a congenital heart defect where the wall (septum) between the two lower pumping chambers of the heart (the ventricles) does not fully form, leaving a hole between these two chambers.
-Before birth, the heart starts out as a single tube that gradually differentiates into 4 chambers during embryological development.
+A ventricular septal defect (VSD) is a congenital heart defect where the wall (septum) between the two lower pumping chambers of the heart (the ventricles) does not fully form, leaving a hole between the two chambers.
+Before birth, the heart starts out as a single tube that gradually differentiates into 4 chambers during development.
 Abnormalities can arise at several steps in the process, resulting in defects in the muscular walls that normally separate the heart's right and left ventricles.

-With a VSD, the stronger left side of the heart will pump extra blood to the right ventricle through the hole, and that extra blood will go through the pulmonary artery to the lungs.
+With a VSD, the stronger left side of the heart pumps extra blood to the right ventricle through the hole, and that extra blood goes through the pulmonary artery to the lungs.
 In most cases the hole is in the membranous part of the septum; more serious VSDs are located in the muscular part of the septum.

 Ventricular septal defect is the most common of the congenital heart conditions, making up 25-30% of the congenital heart defects.

-Small VSDs will close by themselves, so babies will be closely observed for a few weeks or months to see if their symptoms improve.
-They may be treated with medications that strengthens the heart muscle and with diuretics that remove extra fluid from the body.
+Most small VSDs will close by themselves, so babies will be closely observed for a few weeks or months to see if their symptoms improve.
+They may be treated with medications that strengthens the heart muscle and removes extra fluid from the body.
 Children will need to see a cardiologist periodically to be assessed for any signs of heart failure or other difficulties.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: